awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/tworecordtypes-create-app.md

-# Step 2: Create an Application<a name="tworecordtypes-create-app"></a>
+# Step 2: Create the Application<a name="tworecordtypes-create-app"></a>

-In this section, you create an Amazon Kinesis Data Analytics application\.
+In this section, you create an Amazon Kinesis data analytics application\.
 You then update the application by adding input configuration that maps the streaming source you created in the preceding section to an in\-application input stream\.

-1. Sign in to the AWS Management Console and open the Kinesis Data Analytics console at [ https://console\.aws\.amazon\.com/kinesisanalytics](https://console.aws.amazon.com/kinesisanalytics)\.
+1. Open the Kinesis Data Analytics console at [ https://console\.aws\.amazon\.com/kinesisanalytics](https://console.aws.amazon.com/kinesisanalytics)\.

-1. Choose **Create new application**\.
+1. Choose **Create application**\.
 This example uses the application name **ProcessMultipleRecordTypes**\.

-1. On the application hub, connect to the source\.
+1. On the application details page, choose **Connect streaming data** to connect to the source\.

-1. On the **Source** page,
+1. On the **Connect to source** page, do the following:

-   1. Select the stream you created in the preceding section\.
+   1. Choose the stream that you created in [Step 1: Prepare the Data](tworecordtypes-prepare.md)\.

-   1. Choose the create IAM role option\.
+   1. Choose to create an IAM role\.

-   1. Wait for the console to show the inferred schema and samples records used to infer the schema for the in\-application stream created\.
+   1. Wait for the console to show the inferred schema and samples records that are used to infer the schema for the in\-application stream created\.

    1. Choose **Save and continue**\.

 1. On the application hub, choose **Go to SQL editor**\.
-To start the application, choose **Yes** in the dialog box that appears\.
+To start the application, choose **Yes, start application** in the dialog box that appears\.

 1. In the SQL editor, write the application code and verify the results: